OPENDAP/hyrax-docker/README.md

 **NOTE:** _The environment variables are set to the left of the image name.
 The commandline switches occur AFTER the image name._

 ### olfs
+This image, based on UNIDATA's security hardened Tomcat, contains just the OLFS web aplication.

+**NOTE: _This image does not run Tomcat in security mode_**

 #### build arguments
 * **USE_NCMWS** - Setting the value of the argument to "true" (`--build-arg USE_NCWMS=true`) will cause the OLFS to be configured to